Proton Pump Inhibitors (PPIs)

 Brand Name(s)

-Esomeprazole (Nexium®), Lansoprazole (Prevacid®), Omeprazole (Losec®), Pantoprazole (Pantoloc®, Tecta®), Rabeprazole (Pariet®) Vimovo® is a combination of the NSAID naproxen with esomeprazole in one t
+Esomeprazole (Nexium®), Dexlansoprazole (Dexilant), Lansoprazole (Prevacid®), Omeprazole (Losec®), Pantoprazole (Pantoloc®, Tecta®), Rabeprazole (Pariet®); Vimovo® is a combination of the NSAID naproxen with esomeprazole in one tablet

 Drug Class